A molar pregnancy is a complication that happens very early on in pregnancy.

 You may just feel as though you are in the early stage of pregnancy.

 Having said that, certain warning signs are useful to look out for:

 - Vaginal bleeding.
-Molar pregnancy bleeding is a tricky one during early pregnancy because it can stem from a variety of sources.
+Molar pregnancy bleeding is a tricky one during early pregnancy because it can stem from different sources.
 In the early phase of pregnancy, you might experience implantation bleeding, which is pinkish-brown in color.
-If, however, your blood is of a darker red or brown and if you see what looks like tissue or clots (particularly clots that look like a collection of ‘bubbles’) in the blood, reach out to your healthcare provider.
+If your blood is darker red or brown and you see what looks like tissue or clots (particularly clots that look like a collection of ‘bubbles’), reach out to your healthcare provider.

 - Pain in the pelvic area.
 If you’re feeling any sort of intense pain in your abdomen, give your healthcare provider a call.
 And know that it’s okay to be overly cautious.

 - Molar pregnancy discharge.
 Some people with molar pregnancies have reported seeing a watery, brown-colored discharge along with molar pregnancy bleeding.

 When do molar pregnancy symptoms start?